maxlindmark/pred-prey-overlap/README.md

-# Weak effects of local prey density and spatial overlap on predation intensity in a marine ecosystem
+# Weak effects of local prey density and spatial overlap on predation intensity in a temperate marine ecosystem

 This repository contains all the materials needed to reproduce the results for this manuscript in prep